apache/npanday/integration-tests/tests/README.txt

 it0029: Deploys a non-snapshot dll to a remote repo
 it0030: Pulls a snapshot dll and non-snapshot dll from a remote repo
 it0032: Verifies that compile plugin processes excludes and testExcludes elements from the pom
+it0033: Verifies main source using vb, test  source using csharp.
+it0034:
+it0035: Verifies rootnamespace configuration for VB project